Asclepiades of Bithynia

 Asclepiades (Ἀσκληπιάδης; c.
 129/124 BC – 40 BC), sometimes called Asclepiades of Bithynia or Asclepiades of Prusa, was a Greek physician born at Prusias-on-Sea in Bithynia in Anatolia and who flourished at Rome, where he practised and taught Greek medicine.
-He attempted to build a new theory of disease, based on the flow of atoms through pores in the body.
+He attempted to build a new theory of disease, based on the flow of "atoms" through pores in the body.
 His treatments sought to restore harmony through the use of diet, exercise, and bathing.

 Biographer Antonio Cocchi noted that there were over forty men of history with the name Asclepiades and wrote that physician Caius Calpurnius Asclepiades of Prusa, born 88 CE, was a fellow countryman of, and perhaps a direct descendant of this Asclepiades.

 Life

 Asclepiades was born in Prusias-on-Sea in Bithynia.
-He traveled extensively when young, and seems at first to have settled at Rome to work as a rhetorician.
-In that profession he did not succeed, but he acquired a great reputation as a physician.
+He traveled extensively when young, and seems at first to have settled in Rome to work as a rhetorician.
+In that profession, he did not succeed, but he acquired a great reputation as a physician.
 His pupils were very numerous, and his most distinguished pupil, Themison of Laodicea, founded the Methodic school.
 It is not known specifically when he died, except that it was at an advanced age.
 It was said that he laid a wager with Fortune, that he would forfeit his character as a physician if he should ever suffer from any disease himself.
 Pliny the Elder, who tells the anecdote, adds that he won his wager, for he reached a great age and died at last from an accident.
 Nothing remains of his writings but a few fragments.

 The family lineage of Asclepiades is not known.
 It is assumed that his father was a doctor due to ancient physicians coming from medical families.
 He received the names Philosophicus due to his knowledge of philosophy and Pharmacion for his knowledge of medicinal herbs.
 Antiochus of Ascalon said about Asclepiades, "second to none in the art of medicine and acquainted with philosophy too."